PrioritySoftware/PrioritySoftware.github.io/_sdk/Interfaces-Duplicate-Docs.md

 > FROM ORDERS
 > WHERE ORD = :ORD;
 >
-> /* The next command opens the Sales Orders form. */
+> /* Windows: The next command opens the Sales Orders form.
+> In Priority Web, add the ORDERS form as a separate step
+> in the procedure*/
 > EXECUTE BACKGROUND WINFORM 'ORDERS','',:ORDNAME, '','2';
 > ```